【Distributed System】Distributed Tracing(分布式追踪)

 Distributed tracing, also called distributed request tracing, is a method used to profile and monitor applications, especially those built using a microservices architecture.
 Distributed tracing helps pinpoint where failures occur and what causes poor performance.

-What is a Span?
+What is a Trace and a Span?

 About tracing system, it is designed for understanding system behavior and reasoning about performance issues, which is invaluable especially nowadays the Internet services are often implemented as complex, large-scale distributed systems.
 In such systems, if we consider the process from receiving the request to completing the processing of the response as a transaction, understanding system behavior in one transaction requires observing related activities across many different programs and machines.